 Online advanced training for teachers and educators

-(Teachers in secondary and primary schools and educational staff in kindergartens), who work with children with immigrant backgrounds, the Goethe-Institut offers online advanced training in German as a second language (GSL) in the corresponding field of activity.
+(Online-Moderating).
 These courses too are flexible as to time.
 Unlike the GFL basic courses, however, they begin on fixed dates and have a fixed term so as to allow for group work.

 The courses are conducted in German on the online platform, where all homework and materials are available.
 You will be personally supervised by the correspondence course team or by online tutors.
 The exact sequence of the course differs according to the chosen service.